ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 - KQP

-The memory limit for these components indicates the amount of memory a component may try to consume, but consumption can be rejected if it exceeds the soft memory limit.
+The memory limit for these components indicates the amount of memory a component may try to consume, but consumption can be rejected if a database node exceeds the soft memory limit.
+Therefore, the sum of these limits may exceed the soft memory limit, but each individual limit is expected to be less than the soft memory limit.

 Example of the `memory_controller_config` section with a specified KQP limit: